mpv-player/mpv/DOCS/man/en/options.rst

     Specifying ``--autosync=0``, the default, will cause frame timing to be based entirely on audio delay measurements.
 Specifying ``--autosync=1`` will do the same, but will subtly change the A/V correction algorithm.
-An uneven video framerate in a movie which plays fine with ``--nosound`` can often be helped by setting this to an integer value greater than 1.
-The higher the value, the closer the timing will be to ``--nosound``.
+An uneven video framerate in a movie which plays fine with ``--no-audio`` can often be helped by setting this to an integer value greater than 1.
+The higher the value, the closer the timing will be to ``--no-audio``.
 Try ``--autosync=30`` to smooth out problems with sound drivers which do not implement a perfect audio delay measurement.
 With this value, if large A/V sync offsets occur, they will only take about 1 or 2 seconds to settle